-We expect to continue to incur net losses and negative cash flows from operations, particularly as we continue to invest in commercialization of our product lines.
+We expect to continue to incur net losses and negative cash flows from operations, particularly as we continue to invest in commercialization and new product development.
 We believe that our existing capital resources will be sufficient to support our operating plan and cash commitments for at least the next 12 months.
 This belief is based on assumptions that may change as a result of many factors currently unknown to us; however, we expect that we may need to further increase our capital resources by issuing additional shares of our capital stock or offering debt or other equity securities, including senior or subordinated notes, debt securities convertible into equity, or shares of preferred stock.
 There is no assurance that sources of financing will be available on a timely basis, or on satisfactory terms, or at all.
 If we are unable to raise additional funds or reduce costs when needed, we may be required to delay, reduce, or terminate our product development and commercialization efforts, or forego attractive acquisition opportunities.

 We have, and intend to continue to, enact cost savings measures to preserve capital.
-In June 2022, we announced the Initiative and commenced workforce reductions in the United States and other countries, and we are reviewing additional workforce changes, the timing of which will vary according to local regulatory requirements.
-On January 31, 2023, we committed to additional actions to continue and expand the Initiative.
-These additional actions include closing and consolidating select locations in the United States and Canada and reducing our workforce by an additional 15%, prioritizing investments and operations in line with near-term revenue generation, positioning us to achieve our long-term financial goals.
-We are currently evaluating other potential specific initiatives we may undertake to reduce our operating expenses and manage our cash flows.
-These initiatives could include disposing of certain of our assets, rationalizing our product portfolio, workforce adjustments based on changes to the business, manufacturing consolidation, improving our supply chain and logistics, improving our inventory management, and consolidating certain of our facilities.
+In June 2022, we announced a strategic integration and cost optimization initiative that included a global workforce reduction, facilities consolidation, and other operational savings measures (the "2022 Initiative").
+On January 31, 2023, we committed to additional actions to continue and expand the 2022 Initiative.
+These additional actions included closing and consolidating select locations in the United States and Canada and reducing our workforce by an additional 15%, prioritizing investments and operations in line with near-term revenue generation, positioning us to achieve our long-term financial goals.
+As a result of the 2022 Initiative, we realized \$20.7 million in cost savings in the second half of 2022 and we have completed our stated goal of \$100 million annualized cost savings in 2023.